Video-S/LinearAlgebraExprAndEvalParser/README.md

 Tokenizer deals with lexical parsing.
 Parser deals with syntax.
 Structs and expressions handle the representation and evaluation (*yes* — i’m really just making up words at this point).

-There are two types in this language:
+There are two types of values in the language:
 * A `Vec2` with syntax `[ x, y ]` where `x` and `y` are a `Number`,
 * and a `Number` with syntax `n` where `n` is a positive `n` or a negative `-n` and `n` is an integer `n` or a decimal `n.n`.

 Both `Vec2` and `Number` can do any arbitrary arithmetic.
 Available operations are: Addition `+`, subtraction `-`, multiplication `*` and division `\`.

 A `Variable` stores either a `Vec2` or a `Number` to later read or write to.
 They have a syntax of `var` where 'var' exists out of characters a to z (a—z).
+A value can be assigned using operator `=`.

 A `Group` is used to group operators, and has syntax `( expr )` where 'expr' is any arithmetic expression using `Number` and `Vec2`.
 Can be used to manipulate precedence.